deepanshs/mrsimulator/docs/user_guide/method/method.rst

     plt.tight_layout()
     plt.show()

-We could go a step further and apply an affine transformation to remove the isotropic chemical shift from the central transition (horizontal) dimension.
+We could apply an affine transformation to remove the isotropic chemical shift from the central transition (horizontal) dimension.
 If you go back to the previous discussion, you will find that the required value for the ``affine_matrix`` in the **Method** object to do this shear is given by

 ``affine_matrix=[[1,0],[-8/25, 17/25]]``